-Exercising post-birth can be a complex issue, particularly if you’ve had a difficult labour.
-Many Mums are keen to return to their pre-pregnancy weight too quickly following birth, and all of a sudden being time poor, it is important to select the type of exercise that will give you the best benefits for the time you have.
+Exercising post-birth can be a complex issue, particularly if you’ve had a difficult labor.
+Many Mums are keen to return to their pre-pregnancy weight too quickly following birth, and all of the sudden being time poor, it is important to select the type of exercise that will give you the best benefits for the time you have.

 Take a look below at 7 benefits to post-natal Pilates.

 Providing you stick to the advised time period post-birth; Pilates is an extremely safe form of exercise for new mums.
 The current guidelines advise waiting 6 weeks for a vaginal birth and within the region of 8-12 weeks for a c-section.
 Once you’ve passed these timescales, you’ll be ready to start building up your inner core strength in a safe way, ensuring that long-term your body is prepared to take on everyday physical tasks with maximum ease.

 A study of 2000 British women reported that as many as 82% of women were unhappy with their post-natal bodies.
 This is perhaps not surprising .considering the growing pressure from the media to be the ‘perfect’ mum and ‘have it all’ along with the rising challenges; that every new mum faces.
 The benefit of post-natal Pilates is that, it teaches you to focus on what is happening from within your body, so you are not just fixated on your physical appearance.
 Pilates will teach you to listen, understand and re-connect with your body as you exercise.